Fescron/Project-LabEmbeddedDesign1/README.md

 - All other includes to other libraries/code we need
 - PIN and REGISTER definitions
+- Public variables
 - Method prototypes
-- Public variables

 In the **source** files we've put:

+- A single include to the corresponding header file
 - All of the documentation
+- The (public) variable instantiations
 - The function implementations
-- The variable instantiations

 <br/>